niilliiz/agora/README.md

     3- when we hit the join button, it takes little time  to join which is indicated by isLoading property that agora itself gives it to us, it would be a good idea if we can show loading state to local user
     4- when user doesn't give permission to any of the media devices, we can show a modal to give them an instruction of how they can give permission to the media devices
     5- check responsive in all parts
+    6- if remote user and local user both turn off the camera -> ui